okeeffed/cheat-sheets/Drupal/Drupal-8.md

 What we deal with out-of-the-box.
 Content entry being the most important.

 Using `Content > Add content` to get a list of content that we can add.

+If we create a page `About` and change the settings on the right hand side, we can also begin to add tables for quick access.